 Employees aren't machines.
-They're going to get tired and sick at some point, but they shouldn't be treated as dispensable and replaceable cogs.
-Thus, California sick leave laws exist to ensure an employee's job and pay are protected in the unfortunate times they get sick.
+They'll get tired and sick at some point, but they shouldn't be treated as dispensable and replaceable cogs.
+Thus, California sick leave laws ensure that employees' jobs and pay are protected when they get sick.

 That said, just because these laws exist doesn't mean shady employers won't try to undermine them.
 Worse, if you didn't know you had rights, employers might get away with violating them.

 So, let's talk about California sick leave laws, how you might qualify, and when you should call California Employment and Labor Lawyers near you.

 All California employees can earn and use up to 24 hours or three days of paid sick and safe leave per calendar year.

 Employees can accumulate paid sick time at a rate of one hour for every 30 hours worked.